isc-projects/kea/doc/sphinx/arm/config-backend.rst

 Duplicate Definitions
 ^^^^^^^^^^^^^^^^^^^^^

-We strongly recommend against duplication of configuration information in both the file and the database.
-For example, when specifying subnets for the DHCP server, please store them in either the configuration backend or in the configuration file, not both.
-Storing some subnets in the database and others in the file may put users at risk of potential configuration conflicts.
-Note that the configuration instructions from the database take precedence over instructions from the file, so parts of the configuration specified in the file may be overridden if contradicted by information in the database.
+We strongly recommend against storing configuration information in both the config file and the CB database.
+In other words, do not use both JSON config files (like ``kea-dhcp4.conf``) and CB to configure the same items.
+Ideally, when using the CB, the Kea config files should contain the absolute bare minimum necessary, with everything else coming from the CB.

-Although it is not recommended, it is possible to specify certain parameter types both in a configuration file and the database.
-For example, a subnet can be specified in the configuration file and another subnet in the database;
+Using both CB and JSON as a source of configuration risks conflicting definitions, which is confusing at best, and usually leads to undesired behavior.

-in this case, the server will use both subnets.
-DHCP client classes, however, must not be specified in both the configuration file and the database, even if they do not overlap.
-If any client classes are specified in the database for a particular DHCP server, this server will use these classes and ignore all classes present in its configuration file.
-This behavior was introduced to ensure that the server receives a consistent set of client classes specified in an expected order with all inter-class dependencies fulfilled.
+In the event of a conflict, configuration instructions from the CB database generally take precedence over instructions from a JSON file.

-It is impossible to guarantee consistency when client classes are specified in two independent configuration sources.
+In certain carefully-controlled scenarios, it may be technically possible to use both.
+For example, defining one subnet in a JSON file and a second (different) subnet in the CB database would not conflict.
+However, other structures are replaced entirely.
+For example, if client classes are defined in the CB database, the DHCP server disregards any client classes defined in the JSON file.

 Incompatible Software
 ^^^^^^^^^^^^^^^^^^^^^